mjkoster/ODM-Examples/README.md

 # ODM-Examples
-Examples of a Common Definition Format for use in One Data Model
+Examples of Definition Formats for use in One Data Model